 always_query_group_plugin If a group_plugin is configured, use it to resolve groups of the form % group as long as there is not also a system group of the same name.
 Normally, only groups of the form %:group are passed to the group_plugin.
 This flag is off by default. always_set_home If enabled, sudo will set the HOME environment variable to the home directory of the target user (which is root unless the -u option is used).
 This effectively means that the -H option is always implied.
 Note that by default, HOME will be set to the home directory of the target user when the env_reset option is enabled, so always_set_home only has an effect for configurations where either env_reset is disabled or HOME is present in the env_keep list.
 This flag is off by default. authenticate If set, users must authenticate themselves via a password (or other means of authentication) before they may run commands.
 This default may be overridden via the PASSWD and NOPASSWD tags.
-This flag is on by default. $close from_over ride \hspace{0.2cm} \textbf{If set, the user may use } \textbf{sudo's -C} \hspace{0.2cm} \textbf{option which over rides the default starting point}$ at which sudo begins closing open file descriptors.
+This flag is on by default. closefrom_override If set, the user may use sudo's -C option which overrides the default starting point at which sudo begins closing open file descriptors.
 This flag is off by default. compress_io If set, and sudo is configured to log a command's input or output, the I/O logs will be compressed using zlib.
-This flag is on by default when sudo is compiled with zlib support.
+This flag is on by default when sudo is compiled with running in the foreground.
+When the exec background flag is enabled and the zlib support.